Guess Who's Coming to Dinner (Grey's Anatomy)

 "Guess Who's Coming to Dinner" is the fifth episode of the twelfth season of the American television medical drama Grey's Anatomy, and the 250th episode overall.
-Written by Mark Driscoll and directed by executive producer Debbie Allen, it aired on the American Broadcasting Company (ABC) in the United States on October 22, 2015.
+It aired October 22, 2015 on ABC in the United States.
+The episode was written by Mark Driscoll and directed by executive producer Debbie Allen.
+On its initial airing the episode was watched by 8.96 million viewers and received widespread critical acclaim upon from television critics and audiences.

-The episode centers around the dinner party hosted by Meredith Grey (Ellen Pompeo), Amelia Shepherd (Caterina Scorsone) and Maggie Pierce (Kelly McCreary).
-Tensions arise when Callie Torres' (Sara Ramirez) new girlfriend Penelope "Penny" Blake (Samantha Sloyan), is introduced, and it is revealed that Blake was one of Derek Shepherd's (Patrick Dempsey) doctors when he died.
-The episode also follows Arizona Robbins (Jessica Capshaw) as she attempts to adjust to Callie's new relationship, April Kepner (Sarah Drew) as she distracts herself from her ongoing issues with her estranged husband Jackson Avery (Jesse Williams), and a heated argument between Jo Wilson (Camilla Luddington) and Stephanie Edwards (Jerrika Hinton).
+The episode focuses on the dinner party Dr. Meredith Grey (Ellen Pompeo), Dr. Amelia Shepherd (Caterina Scorsone) and Dr. Maggie Pierce (Kelly McCreary) are hosting, during which Dr. Callie Torres' (Sara Ramirez) new girlfriend Dr. Penelope Blake (Samantha Sloyan) creates tension for the guests when it is revealed that she was one of Derek's doctors when he died.
+Dr. Arizona Robbins (Jessica Capshaw) tries to get used to Callie's new girlfriend, Dr. April Kepner (Sarah Drew) distracts herself from her husband Dr. Jackson Avery (Jesse Williams), and Dr. Jo Wilson (Camilla Luddington) and Dr. Stephanie Edwards (Jerrika Hinton) have a fight.

-On its initial airing, "Guess Who's Coming to Dinner" was watched by a total of 8.96 million viewers and scored a 2.4/8 in the key 18–49 demographic in the Nielsen ratings, ranking at #1 for the time slot.
-It received universal acclaim, with numerous critics calling it one of the best episodes of the series in recent years, and Pompeo and Scorsone's performances received widespread praise.